 Over the past year, teams have had to cope with unprecedented levels of loss and uncertainty; some industries have changed more this year than in the last 20.
 As a leader, you recognize that your organization will need to continue to evolve if you’re going to survive—but how can you bring along a team that just wants some semblance of stability and normalcy?

 Prospect theory, as defined by psychologists Daniel Kahneman and Amos Tversky, states that people will avoid participating in change for as long as possible—not because they are afraid of what the future holds, but because they don’t want to lose all that they have worked to achieve.
 The possibility of loss generates this strong sense of resistance because it’s very difficult for our brains to process the uncertainty of a future gain.
-The upside needs to be 1.5 to 2.5 times greater than the status quo for people to even register an outcome as positive.
+The upside needs to be significantly better than the status quo for people to even register an outcome as positive.

 To complicate things further, prospect theory also tells us that humans always have a preference for the certain over the possible—what’s called, not surprisingly, the certainty effect.
 And in a world filled with uncertainty, it’s easy to see why most team members would happily continue on with the familiarity and dysfunction of yesterday, rather than bet on a wayward future.